Vyral/tiffany-fykes-recruiting/_drafts/how-to-present-an-offer-to-a-listing-agent.md

 youtube_code: G147VtKXIA0
 ---

-{% include youtube.html %}Doing just a few simple things differently could get your first offer accepted by the listing agent.
+{% include youtube.html %}<center>Doing just a few simple things differently could get your first offer accepted by the listing agent.</center>

 How do you present an offer to the listing agent for the best chance of getting it accepted? **How your offer gets accepted actually builds upon the first showing that you do.**